-- 60 of these credits must be in BUS, ECON or FIN
+- Minimum 60 credits must in BUS, ECON or FIN

 - The degree may not be completed in fewer than 4 semesters by taking heavier course loads or taking courses over the summer.